Views and Drafts

 Deleting a Draft

-Drafts will still remain available after they have been imported to a dataset.
-So, you may wish to delete drafts that are no longer relevant to scenario modelling or for completed scenarios
+Drafts will still remain available after they have been imported to a dataset as it is possible to import to multiple datasets if required

 To delete a draft: